If your enterprise or project meets our investment criteria, now’s the time to dig a bit further to see if we’re well matched.

 What happens after a potential investee contacts TAF?
 Usually:

-- We complete research to get to know the industry, the business, and the management team and determine if there is a fit for both sides.
+- We research the industry, the business, and the management team and determine if there is a fit for both sides.

 - If there’s a fit, we introduce the opportunity at an Investment Committee meeting and get some direction on pricing and structure.